A-damW/SubstratumNode/README.md

 DISCLAIMER: Guess what, I'm going to keep this short.
 If you have root(or user!) access to the environment you are using, then YOU are responsible for the code that you execute, so at least have a basic understanding of what you are running.
-(Or boot up a livecd/usb session and not worry about breaking something;)
+(Or boot up a livecd/usb session and not worry about breaking something ;)

 All commands in `Code Boxes` should be copy paste-able into a teminal.
 They are prefaced with `sudo ` where root privileges are needed.
 If you don't want to type your password for every command, run `sudo su` to run all subsequent commands with root privileges, then just